grokuku/stable-diffusion/README.md

 If something went wrong and you can't access certain files, you can reset access rights by deleting the file named 'Delete_this_file_to_reset_access_rights_at_next_launch' in the root folder.
 This applies to all the /config folder.

+#### A note on development
+Starting from version 4.0, this project is being developed with the assistance of Google's Gemini.

 # History

 See [**Changelog**](/CHANGELOG.md)